pingcap/blog/batch-processing-massive-data-much-quicker-with-tispark.md

 1. Locate the loan column and the interest rate column using the DataFrame interface.
 2. Use a simple arithmetic operation to calculate the interest.
 3. Create a new column called `toBeDeducted` using the `withColumn` interface.
-4. Subtract this `toBededucted` value from its original balance and get the new balance.
+4. Subtract this `toBeDeducted` value from its original balance and get the new balance.
 5. Drop the `toBeDeducted` column.

 Another example is the rewards points system for credit cards.